 For more exploration on land, hire a car to take you to some of the hiking trails at Lov´cen National Park.
 This is a mountainous area with some of the most breathtaking views you will find in the Balkans.

-A boat trip in Montenegro is an excellent way to cover much of the southern Dalmatian coast, and since there are only a handful of marinas in the entire country, your choices for overnight stops are made easy.
+A sailing holiday in Montenegro is an excellent way to cover much of the southern Dalmatian coast, and since there are only a handful of marinas in the entire country, your choices for overnight stops are made easy.

 Porto Montenegro in Tivat is the main marina, and from there it's easy to reach Dukley Marina in Budva's chic Old Town.
 Be sure to visit Herceg Novi, especially for its beautiful waters around the Zanjic and Mirista coves.
 Then there's the 92-kilometre sailing stretch through Kotor Bay, a UNESCO World Heritage Site flanked by mountain peaks and scenic villages.

-A boat trip in Montenegro is an excellent way to cover a lot of the Dalmatian coast.
+A sailing holiday in Montenegro is an excellent way to cover a lot of the Dalmatian coast.

 You might also be interested in sailing to Dubrovnik from Montenegro.
 Less than 30 nautical miles from the border of Montenegro, Dubrovnik is one of the world's most famous destinations.
 Explore the World Heritage designated town and all of its treasures behind its medieval walls before stopping in some of the gorgeous beaches that neighbour Dubrovnik.